drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 1. Desktop computers or laptops for each team member
 2. Servers to host the app and database
-3. Testing devices such as smartphones and tablets
+3. Testing devices like computers and laptops.

 **Software**: